Navi Group: Navi Finserv

-Navi Mutual Fund

 Navi acquired Essel Mutual Fund, which was given approval by SEBI in December 2020.

 In May 2021, Navi Mutual Fund moved their headquarters from Mumbai to Bengaluru, making it the first Bengaluru – headquartered asset management company.

 Navi General Insurance

 The company acquired DHFL General Insurance in January 2020 and renamed as Navi General Insurance Limited.
 It launched Navi Health, a ‘2-Minute’ online retail health insurance product, in 2021.

-Chaitanya Microfinance

-Chaitanya India Fin Credit Private Limited (CIFCPL) is a microfinance institution (MFI), which started operations from October 2009.
-It is fully held by the parent company Navi Finserv.
-CIFCPL lends to women, primarily in rural areas, under the Grameen Bank Group Lending model.
-It offers microfinance loans under the joint liability group model as well as individual loans.

-As on 31 December 2020, CIFCPL was operating out of 6 states across 12 districts with 1.59 lakh active borrowers.

-ICRA assigned a credit rating of A+ (A minus) to the company’s borrowings.